carbon-language/carbon-lang/clang/docs/LeakSanitizer.rst

 Usage
 =====

-LeakSanitizer is supported on x86\_64 Linux and OS X. In order to use it, simply build your program with :doc:`AddressSanitizer`:
+LeakSanitizer is supported on x86\_64 Linux and macOS.
+In order to use it, simply build your program with :doc:`AddressSanitizer`:

 .. code-block:: console